 Is gender bias hiding in your interview room?

-Gender bias comes into play when employers either intentionally or unintentionally treat candidates differently based on factors related to their gender.
+Gender biases come into play when companies either intentionally or unintentionally treat candidates differently based on factors related to their gender.
 In some cases, employers may not be aware that their hiring process contains gender bias.
 Therefore, it's important that job seekers are aware of the signs.

-In honour of International Women's Day, let's take a look at the most common examples of gender bias in job interviews that female-identifying professionals face, and how you can respond if you find yourself on the receiving end.
+Here, we take a look at the most common examples of gender bias in job interviews that female-identifying professionals face, and how you can respond if you find yourself on the receiving end.

-There are a number of illegal interview questions that recruiters and hiring managers should avoid.
+There are a number of illegal interview questions that recruiters and hiring managers should avoid during the interview process.
 Among them are questions relating to marital status, pregnancy and other family responsibilities that might impact a female candidate's chances of being hired.
 Despite this, women are still commonly asked about their familial status and if they are planning on having children.

 The good news is that you are under no obligation to disclose this information to a potential employer.
-In most cases, questions like these are often part of an interviewer's attempt to make conversation and are not intended to discriminate.
+In most cases, questions like these are part of an interviewer's attempt to make conversation and are not intended to discriminate.
 However, it is still illegal and should not impact hiring decisions for a female candidate.
 So if you do get asked about your marital status or family situation and you don't wish to answer, you can simply reiterate that you're committed to the role, that you're able to fulfil all of the job requirements and share that your personal life does not interfere with your work life.

 A study published in the journal of Social Sciences found that women are more likely to be interrupted during interviews and are asked more follow-up questions than their male counterparts.
 The study also found that women are more likely to rush through their answers as a result of the interruptions.

-The first step is to make yourself aware of gendered wording.
+The first step is for applicants to make themselves aware of gendered wording for men and women.
 When you browse a job description, pay attention to which words might be more male-oriented or female-oriented.
-The more familiar you become, the less it will dictate whether you apply for the role or not.
+The more familiar you become, the less it will dictate whether you apply for the role at this company or not.

 With gender bias still a major obstacle in the job search having an impeccable CV is all the more important.
 Make sure your CV is showcasing your best self with a free CV critique from TopCV.